 Villages along the way: Lugo, Palas de Rei

 In the morning you can take your time, because today's route is short.
-You first take a short-cut to the Camino, past the Castel of Pambre.
-Ten, in Coto, you suddenly find yourself joining many other pilgrims along the route, as everyone begins to feel the excitement as they near Santiago.
+You first take a short-cut to the Camino, past the Castle of Pambre.
+Then, in Coto, you suddenly find yourself joining many other pilgrims along the route, as everyone begins to feel the excitement as they near Santiago.
 Accommodation near the village of Arzúa, at one of these typical Pazos.

 Villages along the way: Arzúa

-On your last day you share the route, scenery and atmosphere with other pilgrims as you approach the Monte del Gozo (where pilgrims catch their first glimpse of Santiago) and then downhill to the St James Cathedrale.
+On your last day you share the route, scenery and atmosphere with other pilgrims as you approach the Monte do Gozo (where pilgrims catch their first glimpse of Santiago) and then downhill to the St James Cathedral.
 Accommodation at a charming hotel in the centre.
 The afternoon is free to spend exploring Santiago.

 Villages along the way: Santiago de Compostela